 Going green and saving money go hand in hand.
-Most of the 210 tactics I mention below don’t require a large investment in time nor money.
-They are simple changes you can start making in your daily routine, today.
+Few of the tactics require a large investment in time nor money.
+They are simple changes you can start making , today.

 Saving Money in the Kitchen